mcinquin/OVH-Server-Availability/README.md

 ##Cron configuration
-If you want receive email, you must a cron job.
+If you want receive email, you must create a cron job.

     */10 * * * * ovh-server-availability.pl